SURGroup/UQpy/docs/source/utilities/distances/index.rst

 GrassmannianDistance
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

+The :class:`.GrassmannianDistance` class is imported using the following command:

+>>> from UQpy.utilities.distances.baseclass.GrassmannianDistance import GrassmannianDistance

 The abstract :class:`.GrassmannianDistance` class is a blueprint for all classes in :mod:`.grassmannian_distances` module.
 It allows the user to define a set of methods that must be created within any child classes built from this abstract class.